decargroup/navlie/README.rst

     pip install -e .

-This command should automatically install all dependencies, including our package `pylie` (found at https://github.com/decargroup/pylie) for back-end Lie group mathematical operations.
+This command should automatically install all dependencies, including our package `pymlg` (found at https://github.com/decargroup/pymlg) for back-end Lie group mathematical operations.

 Examples
 ^^^^^^^^